 From February 1, any resident of the Far East can draw up a “Far Eastern hectare” in the territory of Transbaikalia and Buryatia.
 In six months, all Russians will have such an opportunity.
 Residents of the Amur Region, Khabarovsk Territory and Yakutia, who have already applied for land in new regions of the Far Eastern Federal District, were quicker than others.

 Beyond home and business

-A total of 21 million hectares of land are planned to be distributed in Transbaikalia.
-The first Far Eastern plots designed by local residents.
-Most of the owners of the plots plan to develop a business on them, build a house and engage in agriculture.
-The applicants have already sent more than three thousand land contracts.
+In Transbaikalia, in total, they plan to distribute about 21 million hectares of land.
+Local residents were the first to design Far Eastern plots.
+Most of the land owners plan to develop a business on them, build a house and engage in agriculture.
+More than three thousand land contracts have already been sent to the applicants.
 The registration process takes from four months to three years.

 Most of all, plots in demand in the immediate vicinity of the regional center are in demand - the administration of the Chita district has already received 3 applications.
 People are captivated by the opportunity to quickly conduct communications to their allotments, in other areas this is difficult.
 The leader in applications is the area of the village of Smolenki, where about 300 hectares will be distributed under the program.
 Previously, they were closed because the land belongs to the forest fund, now 437% of the applicants want to build houses there, another 52% plan to equip their private farms.